vernisaz/rust_bee/doc/RUSTBEE.md

 ## Syntax highlights
 RB build script defines at least one build target.
 Several build targets can be dependent.

 A script variable can be defined in the form:

     name=value[:type]

-Name and value can be anything, but if a name includes spaces or symbols like `=, ;, {,( ` then the name has to be quoted.
+Name and value can be everything, but if a name includes spaces or symbols like `=, ;, {,( ` then the name has to be quoted.
 If a name should include a quote, then use \ for escaping it.
 The same rule is applied for a value.
 If one of the following characters `:, ;, [` is included in a value  then the value has to be quoted, for example: